doublesymmetry/react-native-track-player/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
 about: Report a bug or crash
 title: ''
-labels: Bug, Needs Confirmation
+labels: Bug
 assignees: ''
 ---

-**Describe the bug**
+**Describe the Bug**
 A clear and concise description of what the bug is.

+**Steps To Reproduce**
+How can someone else reproduce this bug?

-**To Reproduce**
+**Code To Reproduce**
-Steps to reproduce the behavior:

-**Environment (please complete the following information):**
-Run `react-native info` in your project and share the content.
+Please provide a simple code example that allows others to replicate the bug.

+**Environment Info:**
+Paste the results of `npx react-native info`
-What `react-native-track-player` version are you using?
+Paste the exact `react-native-track-player` version you are using Real device?
+Or simulator?
-Are you testing on a real device or in the simulator?
-Which OS version are you running?
+What OS are you running?

-**Code**
-Please, share the code that is causing the issue
+**How I can Help**
+What can you do to help resolve this?
+Have you investigated the underlying JS or Swift/Android code causing this bug?
+Can you create a Pull Request with a fix?